 Finalists: In case of well contested important awards, the jury may only short list the finalists for a closer look by another committee.
 In that case, the finalist organizations are invited to make brief public presentations, highlighting their major initiatives and achievements in that field and reply to any clarifications required by the final independent jury, before the winners are announced.

-Feed Back Report: At the conclusion of the evaluation process, a written report incorporating the evaluators’ assessment of organization’s performance against the GPA Framework is forwarded.
-This report is written in terms of strengths and opportunities for improvement against the assessment criteria.
+Feedback Report: At the conclusion of the evaluation process, a written report (except for Golden Peacock Innovative Product/Service Award (GPIPSA) & Golden Peacock Eco-Innovation Award (GPEIA)) incorporating the evaluators’ assessment of organization’s performance against the GPA Framework is forwarded.
+This report is written in terms of strengths and opportunities for improvement against the assessment criteria and is sent to applicant organisations who were unable to win the Award.

 Presentation of Awards: The presentation of awards are normally held during national and international conferences organized by the IOD.
 All organizations are encouraged to publicize their achievements and to share their experiences with others.